mlteam-ai/favorite_places_app/README.md

 ![Here is the recording of the app](recording.gif)

-NOTE - The app is tested on iOS simulator only.
+NOTE - The app is configured for and tested on iOS only.

 ## What is in This Project?